Can This Weight-Loss Drug Really Get Folks to Quit Drinking?

 The FDA approved Ozempic for medical use in the United States in December 2017.
 Two years later, Rybelsus would follow suit.
 It wasn’t until 2021 though that the FDA approved Wegovy for long-term weight management in adults.
 Since then, it’s become the 129th most-prescribed medication in the United States, with more than 4 million prescriptions.

 Wiki says researchers have found semaglutide to be more promising than previous anti-obesity drugs, especially when paired with tirzepatide (which has an overlapping mechanism of action).
 In fact, the only more effective treatment is bariatric surgery.

 Medaris’s colleague Gabby Landsverk says some obesity-medicine experts have called semaglutide a “game changer,” adding that Northwestern University researchers found the drug can lead to a 15% to 20% reduction in body fat over the course of a year or so.

-The drug is a “game-changer,” said Dr. Robert F. Kushner, study author and obesity researcher at Northwestern University Feinberg School of Medicine, told the New York Times.
+One of those experts is Dr. Robert F. Kushner, study author and obesity researcher at Northwestern University Feinberg School of Medicine, who told the New York Times.
 “This is the start of a new era of effective treatments for obesity.”

 Ready to Quit Drinking?

 Our friend Erin McAleer told Insider that he was at first a bit annoyed to lose his zest for alcohol.
 He also admits to not having completely quit drinking.
 Nevertheless, McAleer is about as close to sober as you can get and still have the occasional beer in your hand.
 We suspect he’s just an event or three away from true sobriety.
 Why?